monstrenyatko/docker-openvpn/README.md

 - an EasyRSA CA key and certificate
 - a TLS auth key from HMAC security

-The OpenVPN server is started with the default run cmd of `ovpn_run`
+The OpenVPN server is started with the default run cmd of `ovpn_run`.

 The configuration is located in `/etc/openvpn`, and the Dockerfile declares that directory as a volume.

-It means that you can start another container with the `--volumes-from` flag, and access the configuration.
-The volume also holds the PKI keys and certs so that it could be backed up.
+Separate volume (mounted to `/etc/openvpn/pki`) holds the `PKI` keys and certificates so that it could be backed up.

-To generate a client certificate, `kylemanna/openvpn` uses EasyRSA via the `easyrsa` command in the container's path.
+To generate a client certificate, `monstrenyatko/rpi-openvpn-server` uses EasyRSA via the `easyrsa` command in the container's path.
 The `EASYRSA_*` environmental variables place the PKI CA under `/etc/openvpn/pki`.

-Conveniently, `kylemanna/openvpn` comes with a script called `ovpn_getclient`, which dumps an inline OpenVPN client configuration file.
+Conveniently, `monstrenyatko/rpi-openvpn-server` comes with a script called `ovpn_getclient`, which dumps an inline OpenVPN client configuration file.
 This single file can then be given to a client for access to the VPN.

 To enable Two Factor Authentication for clients (a.k.a.
 OTP) see [this document](/docs/otp.md).